Here’s what you need to think about before you quit your day job and start your own web design business.

 Share your website on your personal social media channels to start building brand awareness.
 You may even want to set up separate business accounts like a LinkedIn company page or Facebook business account.

-Don’t ignore the importance of video marketing.
-Whether it is a YouTube channel or Vimeo, make your presence known with videos.
+Don't ignore the importance of video marketing.
+Whether it's a YouTube channel or Vimeo, make your presence known with videos.

 Email marketing is a good way to promote your business, too.
 Services such as Mailchimp make it easy to maintain an email list of clients and share promotions, new services, and company updates with them.
 You could even use a newsletter to share tips or promote an affiliate program that encourages existing customers to spread the word about your business.